-The Power and Light District of Kansas City, MO
+The Power and Light District of Kansas City, Missouri

 The Power and Light District is not a reservation for Evangelical Christians, it's a shopping/entertainment mega-complex that spans eight blocks -- and you are allowed to get totally blotto there, out in the open, as long you do so in a plastic cup.

-Possibly the epicenter of American wine, Sonoma, California features an eight-acre park where you can feel free to release your inner Giamatti, and drink your favorite Half-Cab with no regards to the po-po.
+As the epicenter of American wine, Sonoma, California features an eight-acre park where you release your inner Giamatti, and drink your favorite Half-Cab with no regards to the po-po.
 Just don't drink any damn Merlot, obviously.